Table of Contents

 After surveying 531 talent acquisition leaders across sectors for our 2023 Hiring Insights Report, we’ve released the report’s manufacturing edition.
 Based on responses from 106 talent leaders in manufacturing, the report shows how they’re attracting and retaining talent amid today’s obstacles.

 For the TL;DR of the report, here’s a roundup of the six key trends your team must know to successfully weather 2023’s manufacturing recruiting storm.

 1. Hiring Goals Fell Short

 We’ll be honest—recruiting large numbers of skilled candidates isn’t easy, and the data agrees.
+TA teams have struggled to recruit during a manufacturing labor shortage.
 Talent teams in the manufacturing sector met only 44% of their hiring goals in 2022.
 This is the lowest hiring goal attainment among all five sectors surveyed for our Hiring Insights Report.

 As manufacturing continues to struggle with talent acquisition, the likelihood of meeting hiring goals this year becomes increasingly uncertain.

 2. Top Previous Changes: Candidate Demands & Recruitment Turnover

 It’s common for manufacturing candidates to explore roles in sectors beyond manufacturing.
 With so many job opportunities at their fingertips, candidates now expect an exceptional hiring experience.

 Luckily, manufacturing talent leaders recognize this trend.
 This is seen in one of the biggest changes experienced over the past 12 months: the growing candidate demands increased the touchpoints needed in the hiring process (46%).